crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/README.md

 **Burp Suite Professional vs. Community Edition**

 Burp Suite is available in two versions: Burp Suite Professional (paid) and Community Edition.
+The key differences pertain to the following features:

 - **Automated Scanning:** The core differentiator. **Pro has an automated active vulnerability scanner; Community does not.**
 - **Manual Testing Tools:** **Pro offers unlimited use** of Intruder (fuzzing) and Repeater; Community's versions are rate-limited and lack advanced features.